 - more likely to be fatal at an earlier age

-White women also tend to live longer after breast cancer than African American women.
+White women also tend to live longer after breast cancer than Black women.

-So overall, African American women tend to be diagnosed with breast cancers that have a worse prognosis compared to white women.
+So overall, Black women tend to be diagnosed with breast cancers that have a worse prognosis compared to white women.

 Now, a study suggests that regular screening mammograms can help overcome this difference.